Proton pump inhibitors (PPIs) are medicines that work by reducing the amount of stomach acid made by glands in the

 PPIs are taken by mouth.
 They are available as tablets or capsules.
 Commonly, these medicines are taken 30 minutes before the first meal of the day.

-If you have a peptic ulcer, your doctor may prescribe PPIs along with two or three other medicines for up to 2 weeks.
+If you have a peptic ulcer, your doctor may prescribe PPIs along with 2 or 3 other medicines for up to 2 weeks.
 Or your doctor may ask you to take these drugs for 8 weeks.

 If your doctor prescribes these medicines for you: